wrasdf/cucumber-webdriver/README.md

 Technologies:
   NodeJS
   Cucumber
-  WebDriverJS | ZombieJS | CasperJS
+  WebDriverJS | CasperJS
-  Phamtomejs
+  PhantomJs | ZombieJs
   Jenkins

+Notes:
+  PhantomJs should be installed global. --> WebDriverJs will not found the phantomJS

 // Todo list
   1. Cucumber js write a feater file & works fine